talon-one/talon_go/docs/CouponCreationJob.md

 `func (o *CouponCreationJob) SetDiscountLimit(v float32)`

 SetDiscountLimit gets a reference to the given float32 and assigns it to the DiscountLimit field.

+### GetReservationLimit

+`func (o *CouponCreationJob) GetReservationLimit() int32`

+GetReservationLimit returns the ReservationLimit field if non-nil, zero value otherwise.

+### GetReservationLimitOk

+`func (o *CouponCreationJob) GetReservationLimitOk() (int32, bool)`

+GetReservationLimitOk returns a tuple with the ReservationLimit field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasReservationLimit

+`func (o *CouponCreationJob) HasReservationLimit() bool`

+HasReservationLimit returns a boolean if a field has been set.

+### SetReservationLimit

+`func (o *CouponCreationJob) SetReservationLimit(v int32)`

+SetReservationLimit gets a reference to the given int32 and assigns it to the ReservationLimit field.

 ### GetStartDate